 Annual fees for USDA and FHA loans are paid for the life of the mortgage, while VA loans only require the upfront funding fee.

 Private mortgage insurance rates vary by loan product, down payment, credit score and other factors.
-Generally, PMI costs range anywhere from 0.5 percent to 1 percent of the loan amount.
+Generally, PMI costs range anywhere from 0.5% to 1.5% of the loan amount.
+According to Freddie Mac, you can expect to pay between $30 and $70 per month for every $100,000 borrowed.

-The annual mortgage insurance premium for most FHA loans is 0.85 percent.
+The annual mortgage insurance premium for most FHA loans is 0.55%.

 Here's a look at how those annual mortgage insurance costs stack up for new homebuyers, based on a typical $250,000 loan: